 Environmental education has arguably never been as important or had such a high profile as it does in today’s world of Nature Deficit Disorder.
 Successive studies illustrate that different learning environments and a chance to place that learning in a wider environmental context leads to happier, healthier learners with a fuller, more empathetic understanding of the natural world.

 Oxfordshire has a rich history of nurturing environmental education and a dynamic diversity of groups and societies to help you get involved in learning about the environment whatever your interests or abilities.
-With 70 Forest Schools, 9 environmental education centres, specialist societies and groups with outreach workers, workshops, lectures and events to attend, you are sure to find support for your learning on our directory offering opportunities for both indoor and outdoor education from Early Years providers to Adult Education.
+The Forest School Association is the professional body and UK wide voice for Forest Schools, promoting best practice, cohesion and ‘quality Forest School for all’.
+Oxforshire, Buckinghamshire & Berkshire FSA affiliated group offers ongoing support and mentoring to the more than 100 providers of Forest School in Oxfordshire.
+Search their directory for FSA endorsed forest school providers.
+There is also careers advice and news about workshops, lectures and events to attend, for both indoor and outdoor education from Early Years providers to Adult Education.

 You can search for national and local organisations in our directory to support your primary or secondary school with teaching materials.
 Our training pages and Environmental Bulletin list many opportunities for all ages.
 For specialist river education visit our Evenlode education pages.